dwgill/dspell/README.md

 ======

 dspell is a rudimentary spell checker written as an educational exercise in natural language processing.
-It can be run by executing any ofthe following from the dspell/ directory:
+It can be run by executing any of the following from the dspell/ directory:

     ./sp_correct.py str "your string to correct"